nupplaphil/hcloud-k8s/README.md

     - Create 1 master
     - Create up to 4 different workers (depends on config-types)
     - (optional) Create a hetzner loadbalancer
-    - (optional) creata A-Records for the hetzner loadbalancer
+    - (optional) Creata A-Records for the hetzner loadbalancer
+    - (optional) Add the VLAN of your dedicated root servers
   - Prepare Kubernetes Tools and Configuration on all Servers
   - Install Master-Node
   - Join Worker-Nodes to Master